AY2526S1-CS2103T-T15-2/tp/docs/UserGuide.md

 Travel - A`This policy covers flights to European countries
 ```

+**Files will be read in plain text.** It is recommended to use a plain text file with extension `.txt` when using the
+file option.
+Using files with other extensions or file formats may lead to unexpected errors during parsing.

 Examples:
 * `add_policy n:Life Insurance d:This policy coverage for family...`
 * `add_policy f:policy_file.txt`